2023 Triple Crown Betting, Odds, and Favorites

 Triple Crown Betting Odds To Watch

-The connections of all 18 horses that went to post in the 149th Kentucky Derby would have been dreaming of Triple Crown glory but, a shade over 2 minutes after the gates opened at Churchill Downs, that dream was only still alive for the connections of one horse - Mage.
+All 18 horses that went to post in the 149th Kentucky Derby would have been dreaming of Triple Crown glory, but just over 2 minutes after the gates opened at Churchill Downs, the dream was only still alive for one horse: Mage.
+That was the longest trip that Mage had run over.

 Qualifying For The Triple Crown

 To become a Triple Crown hero, a horse must win all three jewels in the crown.
 Those jewels are the Kentucky Derby, the Preakness Stakes, and finally the Belmont Stakes.
+All three races are Grade 1 contests for three-year-olds only, and all three take play between the first Saturday in May and mid-June each year.

 In 2023, a total of 369 three-year-olds were made eligible for the Triple Crown series via a $600 payment to compete in each of the three races.
+As many as 20 horses, who have earned qualifying points in a series of high-profile prep races, earned a shot at the Kentucky Derby.

-2023 Triple Crown Top Contenders
+Reviewing 2023 Triple Crown Top Contenders

 The Triple Crown is the ultimate test of a three-year-old thoroughbred.
 The three Triple Crown races all take place within a five-week period which means that not only does any Triple Crown contender need to be top-class in terms of ability, he needs to be constitutionally bombproof.
+There is not a great deal of time between each Triple Crown race so the ability to recover quickly from the previous contest is crucial.

 Versatility is also a huge factor.
 A Triple Crown winner needs to have the speed to cope with the 9.5 furlongs of the Preakness Stakes as well as the stamina to see out the 12f at the huge Belmont Park in the final leg.

-Triple Crown 2023 Predictions
+Looking Back at Triple Crown 2023 Predictions

 How To Bet on the 2023 Triple Crown

-Each leg of the Triple Crown has its own betting markets and within those players have a number of betting options including win, place, and show bets.
+Each leg of the Triple Crown has its own betting markets, and, within those, players have a number of betting options including win, place, and show bets.
+Before the 2023 Kentucky Derby was run, Las Vegas casinos offered +650 odds that any horse would go on to win the Triple Crown.

 Triple Crown Betting Types